IanFla/IanFla.github.io/README.md

 that shows my past and future body weight : >

 When I was in HIT (Harbin Institute of Technology).
-I did researches about the asymptotic properties of stochastic dynamic system.
+I did researches about the asymptotic properties of stochastic dynamic systems.
 There are two publications, [this one](https://www.sciencedirect.com/science/article/abs/pii/S0893965918303215) and [that one](https://onlinelibrary.wiley.com/doi/10.1002/mma.6540).
 The latter one is much better but people don't cite it : (

 I'm currently especially interested in the application of randomness in computation.
 As a by-product, I made a novel way to [visualization the Markov chains](https://arxiv.org/pdf/2107.09850.pdf), check the examples